Guides

 Neoprene rubber is a synthetic rubber.

-It’s less vulnerable to degrading, corrosion, and burning compared to other synthetic and natural rubbers, therefore it’s mostly used for corrosion-resistant coatings, high-pressure gaskets, belts, and adhesive.
+It resists degrading, corrosion, and burning better than most rubbers.
+That’s why it’s used for corrosion-resistant coatings, gaskets, belts, and adhesives.

 Silicone Rubber

-Silicone rubber is very flexible and manufactured in different colors in either solid or liquid form and most importantly, it’s a passive material that doesn’t react to most chemicals.
+Silicone rubber is very flexible and comes in many colors, in solid or liquid form.
+Most importantly, it doesn’t react to most chemicals.

 Due to this inertness characteristic, silicone rubber is both hypoallergenic and biocompatible.